Skip to main content

 Must-Try Dishes: Toro hand roll, Salmon ikura hand roll, Chef’s omakase nigiri set

-What makes it special: A focused omakase and hand-roll counter where seasonal cuts and temaki are the star.
+What Makes it Special: A focused omakase and hand-roll counter where seasonal cuts and temaki are the star.

 Kakurega Sushi is a small, reservation-driven sushi bar hidden along 37th Avenue, built around intimate omakase experiences.
 The room is low-lit and compact, with much of the action happening inches away at the counter.